AkkaiRingo/obsidian-vaults/home_vaults/Victoria/Preguntas para Ima.md

 ---
 ## Items (M&V)
-Can I has a Hand Crowbow that looks like a Pisto? :3 pium pium
+Can I has a Hand Crowbow that looks like a Pistol? :3 pium pium

 ## Magic Items (V)